abinit/abinit/doc/mkdocs-tutorials/udet.md

 ## 2 Determine U in ABINIT

-_Before continuing, you might consider to work in a different subdirectory as for the other lessons.
-Why not "Work_udet" ?_ _In what follows, the name of files are mentioned as if you were in this subdirectory.
+*Before continuing, you might consider to work in a different subdirectory as for the other lessons.
+Why not "Work_udet"?*

+!!! important

+    In what follows, the name of files are mentioned as if you were in this subdirectory.
-All the input files can be found in the __~abinit/tests/tutorial/Input directory._

- _You can compare your results with reference output files located in_ _~abinit/tests/tutorial/Refs __directories (for the present tutorial they are named tudet*.out)._
+    All the input files can be found in the ~abinit/tests/tutorial/Input directory You can compare your results with reference output files located in _~abinit/tests/tutorial/Refs directories (for the present tutorial they are named tudet*.out).

 The input file tudet_1.in is an example of a file to prepare a wave function for further processing.
 You might use the file tudet_1.files as a "files" file, and get the corresponding output file ../Refs/tudet_1.out).

 Copy the files tudet_1.in and tudet_1.files in your work directory, and run ABINIT:

     abinit < tudet_1.files > tudet_1.log

 In the meantime, you can read the input file and see that this is a usual DFT+U calculation, with U=0.

+{% dialog tests/tutorial/Input/tudet_1.files tests/tutorial/Input/tudet_1.in %}

 This setting allows us to read the occupations of the Fe 3d orbitals ([[lpawu]] 2).
 The cell contains 2 atoms.
 This is the minimum to get reasonable response matrices.
 We converge the electronic structure to a high accuracy ([[tolvrs]] 10d-12), which usually allows to determine occupations with a precision of 10d-10.
-The ecut is chosen very low, in order to accelerate calculations.
+The [[ecut]] is chosen very low, in order to accelerate calculations.
 We do not suppress the writing of the _WFK file, because this is the input for the calculations of U.